RachelMatlis/FacebookDesktopApp/README.md

 <p>Facebook desktop application is a winForms application that communicates with Facebook and provides basic features like
-post new status, change profile/cover picture, displays active user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events, etc...</p>
+post new status, change profile/cover picture, displays active user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events, check-ins, etc...</p>

 <p>In addition the appliction includes two unique features which is detailed  below.</p>